khanonjs/khanon.js-tutorials/01-blank-project/README.md

 It contains `index.html`, the `assets` folder, any any other files you want to publish to your server.

+# Running the application

+To run the application just go to the root folder and run the `start` npm script:

+`npm run start`

 # Building and publishing the project

 Build the project running the `npm run build` script from the root folder.